dcharlaftis/dockerNodeHello/README.md

 Simple node application that builds & manages several docker hello world containers.
 The tool makes use both docker core and the docker remote API.

-NOTE: Docker version used for this example is 1.11.2 and docker API version is 1.23
+NOTE 1: Docker version used for this example is 1.11.2 and docker API version is 1.23
+NOTE 2: This application is configured to run locally.

 ##Prerequisites